 You really should watch this video, you might even cry.

 7) No jobs for you in PDX

-In this city of “industry”, you’re most likely job option is flipping burgers, making coffee, pouring drinks or retail.
-Tech isn’t that big here yet and most people you meet work at a restaurant or bar(cocaine runs rampant).
+In this city of “industry,” your most likely job option is flipping burgers, making coffee, pouring drinks, or retail.
+Tech isn’t that big here yet, and most people you meet work at a restaurant or bar(cocaine runs rampant).
 So if you’re OK with working nights and weekends in the food service industry(around a bunch of coke heads), this may be the place for you.
-But just like in San Francisco, as rents sky rocket, food servers can no longer afford to live in the city they work in(because they spend all of their tips on booze and coke, while local owners raise rents).
+But just like in San Francisco, as rents skyrocket, food servers can no longer afford to live in the city they work in(because they spend all of their tips on booze and coke while local owners raise rents).
 Here in Portland a lot of places are closing down in what they’re calling the “Barmageddon“.
-Yeah, by now you’ve noticed they add mageddon to everything but so does any local media in any city as a way of spreading junk via hashtags.
+Yeah, by now, you’ve noticed they add mageddon to everything, but so does any local media in any city to spread junk via hashtags.
 But here in Portland, the locals will tell you it’s unique to their city.

 8) Volcanoes everywhere

 Did I mention giant mountains that explode?
 Portland is in the Cascade Mountain Range which is littered with active and dormant volcanoes.
 Mount St. Helen’s last blew its top in a powerful display of insane awesomeness back on May 18th, 1980.
 They say currently the magma chamber is bulging upwards again.
 On the plus side?
 We have a beautiful skyline with a massive beast(Mt.
 Hood) overlooking the city with snow and glacier capped peaks year around.
 It’s beautiful.
 You may have also noticed that I used Mt.
 Hood for PortlandMofo.